GregTechCEu/GregTech-Modern/docs/content/Modpacks/Other-Topics/Modifying-Crafting-Components.md

 With KubeJS it is possible to modify the predefined components of existing GTCEu Modern machine crafting recipes.
 You can replace singular entries, or do bulk modification of components.
--1 is defined as a fallback value if no other entries exist. if you modify in bulk, you **MUST** insert one if the component expects it to exist. otherwise the game may crash when loading recipes.
+-1 is defined as a fallback value if no other entries exist. if you modify in bulk, you **MUST** insert one if the craftingComponent expects it to exist. otherwise the game may crash when loading recipes.
 Other numbers correspond to tier indices. for example: `3 == GTValues.HV`

 ```js title="modification.js"
 const Map = Java.loadClass("java.util.Map")